davzaman/autopopulus/dev/dev-README.md

 - `data_description/ae_type_name/predictor_model`: tensorboard logs of predictive preformance under a certain data (full, amputed, etc), aeutoencoder type (ap_new, etc), and predictor model (lr, rf).
 - `data_description/ae_type_name/lightning_logs`: tensorboard logs of training and evaluation metrics of autoencoder under certain data.

-# Datasets
-- `../ckd-data`: data from ucla and providence.
-- `../ckd-data-new`: updated data from ucla and providence.
-- `../covid-ckd-data`: covid data for ckd patients at ucla and providence.
-- `../dialysis-data`: data from end-stage renal patients on dialysis.
-- `../FIDDLE`: lib used for processing mimic
-- `../FIDDLE_experiments`: lib used for preprocessing raw mimic so the FIDDLE tool can use it.
-- `../mimic3`: downloaded straight from MIT as csv.
-- `../mimic3-benchmarks`: tools from YerevaNN group to benchmark mimic.
-- `../mimic3_processed`: output folder for FIDDLE processing.
-  -..he output of FIDDLE is in `../mimic3_processed/FIDDLE_run/`
-- `../mimic3-yerevann`: mimic procressing from another group other than FIDDLE.

 ## Data Loading
 For each new dataset added/supported write a data loader class in `data/`.
 The class should extend `AbstractDatasetLoader`.
 Look at the definition of that class to know how to implement the data loader (implement all `@abstractmethod`s and `abstract_attribute()`s).
 They will also be able to initialized via CLI arguments with `from_argparse_args` if you wish.